-- To use logical, inductive, and deductive reasoning with creative thinking. - To use appropriate decision-making skills in the problem solving process. - The mathematics necessary to continue with his/her career and educational goals.
+- To use logical, inductive, and deductive reasoning with creative thinking. - To use appropriate decision-making skills in the problem solving process. - The mathematics necessary to continue with career and educational goals.

 The Mathematics Department continues to integrate technology into its curriculum as a tool for exploration and learning.
 Many of the courses are enhanced by the proper use of calculators.
-A TI-83 Plus or TI-84 Plus calculator is strongly recommended as the textbooks are keyed to that technology.
+A TI-84 Plus calculator is strongly recommended as the textbooks are keyed to that technology.
 Speak with your mathematics teacher about selecting the correct calculator for your needs.

 The following flowchart may be used to help guide the student in their course selection.
 Each student should speak with his/her math teacher about the appropriate course and level.
-Statistics, AP Statistics and AP Computer Science A (Java) may be taken at any grade level as an elective, provided the student satisfies the course prerequisites.

-Mathematics Course Sequence

-Grade 9 Grade 10 Grade 11 Grade 12

-Honors Math 1 Honors Math 2 AP Calculus AB AP Calculus AB

-Honors Algebra 2 Honors Precalculus AP Statistics AP Calculus BC

-Algebra 2 Precalculus AP Computer Science A AP Statistics

-C AP Computer Science A Honors Calculus AP Computer Science A

-Calculus Statistics

-Precalculus Honors Calculus 2

-Statistics Precalculus

-н

-Honors Geometry AP Computer Science A AP Computer Science A AP Calculus AB

-Honors Math 1 Honors Math 2 Statistics

-Honors Algebra 2 Honors Precalculus Honors Calculus

-Statistics

-Geometry Algebra 2 Precalculus Calculus

-Geometry Algeola 2 Algebra 3 Precalculus

-Statistics Statistics

-Stausues Statistics

-Algebra 1 Geometry Algebra 2 Precalculus

-5 2 e Algebra 3

-Statistics

-Algebra 1 Part 1 Algebra 1 Geometry Algebra 2

-- - - -
+Mathematics Course Sequence Grade 9 Grade 10 Grade 11 Grade 12 Honors Math 1 Honors Algebra 2 Algebra 2 Honors Math 2 Honors Precalculus Precalculus Computer Science A AP Computer Science A AP Calculus AB AP Statistics AP Computer Science A Honors Calculus/Calculus Statistics Computer Science A AP Calculus AB AP Calculus BC AP Statistics AP Computer Science A Honors Calculus 2 Statistics Computer Science A Honors Geometry Honors Math 1 Honors Algebra 2 AP Computer Science A Honors Math 2 Honors Precalculus/Preclaculus Statistics Computer Science A AP Calculus AB AP Statistics/Statistics Honors Calculus/Calculus AP Computer Science A Computer Science A Geometry Algebra 2 Precalculus Algebra 3 Statistics Calculus Precalculus Statistics Computer Science A Algebra 1 Geometry Algebra 2 Honors Algebra 2 Honors Precalculus/Precalculus Algebra 3 Statistics Computer Science A Algebra 1 Part 1 Algebra 1 Geometry Algebra 2